 D&O insurance covers all of these costs, which could save your business from bankruptcy.
 It also helps attract top talent to your business, since potential candidates know their personal assets will be protected in the event of a lawsuit.

-Because the premium is based upon your risk profile and industry, many small businesses pay only a small monthly premium for this coverage.
+Because the premium is based on your risk profile and industry, many small businesses pay only a small monthly premium for this coverage.

 Directors and officers liability insurance benefits both private companies and public companies.
-Regardless of business type, there are steps you can take to keep your costs low, such as:
+Regardless of business type, there are steps you can take to keep your costs low and avoid more expensive rates, such as:

 Bundle policies.
 Many insurers offer options to purchase different types of coverage together for a discount.
 You can often bundle D&O coverage with other types of management liability insurance, such as employment practices liability insurance (EPLI).